brlin-tw/aac-bluetooth-audio-codec-on-ubuntu-2404/README.md

 # How to allow the usage of the AAC audio codec for bluetooth audio devices on Ubuntu 24.04

-Explains why the AAC audio codec support for bluetooth audio devices isn't available on a Ubuntu 24.04 system, and how to fix it on your own.
+Explains why the AAC audio codec support for bluetooth audio devices isn't available on a Ubuntu 24.04 system, and how to workaround it on your own.

 \#pipewire \#ubuntu \#bluetooth \#a2dp \#fdk-aac